-- Email your educational goal plan to your Clerkship Director by 5:00 PM on Friday of the first week of the clerkship. - AND - Document completion as an Educational Activity in ETS by selecting "[FMSI] Educational Goal Plan submitted week 1" in the drop-down box.
+- Email your educational goal plan to your Clerkship Director by 5:00 PM on Friday of week 1 of the clerkship.
+AND - Document as an Educational Activity in ETS by selecting "[FMSI] Educational goal plan" in the drop-down menu.